andreashlarsen/Shape2SAS/README.md

 | `disc`         |  $\texttt{R, r, l}$    | Outer $(\texttt{R})$ and inner $(\texttt{r})$ radius with length $(\texttt{l})$ for a disc ring |
 | `superellipsoid`         |  $\texttt{R, } \textbf{ε} \texttt{, t, s}$    | Equator radius $(\texttt{R})$, eccentricity $(\textbf{ε})$ and shape parameters $(\texttt{t, s})$ for a superellipsoid |
 |        |           |   |
 ## Examples

 Generally, the local Shape2SAS version has been built such that the repetition of the same flag from model dependent parameters will start a new model.
-Therefore, the different subunits associated with single model should all be written after the "--subunit_type" flag as well as their dimensions, displacement, polydispersity and so forth for their respective flag.
-The order of the subunits written in the "--subunit_type" flag for the model is important, as other parameters that are associated with each subunit in model should follow the same order.
+Therefore, the different subunits associated with single model should all be written after the $\texttt{--subunit\_type}$ flag as well as their dimensions, displacement, polydispersity and so forth for their respective flag.
+The order of the subunits written in the $\texttt{--subunit\_type}$ flag for the model is important, as other parameters that are associated with each subunit in model should follow the same order.
 Likewise, when giving dimensions to a subunit, this should follow the order specified in table [3](#table3) at the "Dimensions" column. \
 When writing more advanced models, it is recommended to write commands in a text file and convert it to a bat file.

-### Example 1: Cylinder
+$\textbf{Example 1: Cylinder}$
 A model of a cylinder with radius $R = 50$ and length $l=300$ is simulated with $N_{points}=10000$ number of points and named "cylinder".
 In commands:

 ```